-These supply agreements are a legacy of CCW previously owning a winery in Berri which was supplied by its members.
-After CCW divested the winery, it entered a long-term supply agreement with the buyer of the winery, which transferred to subsequent owners.
-The current owner is Accolade and the winery is currently the largest in Australia.
+These supply agreements are a legacy of the time when CCW owned a winery in Berri which was supplied by its members.
+After CCW divested the winery, it entered a long-term supply agreement with the buyer, which transferred to subsequent owners.
+The owner is now Accolade and the winery has expanded to be the largest in Australia.